What are ground source heat pumps?

 Renewable Heat Incentive

-Heat pumps are part of the Renewable Heat Incentive (RHI) scheme recently launched by the Government.
-It means that you can get 18.8p/kW of heat you generate.
-So you could get a significant chunk of the cost of installation back via the RHI, not to mention the savings to be made from the heat pump itself.
+Heat pumps are part of the Government Renewable Heat Incentive (RHI) scheme.
+It means that you can get paid for every unit of renewable heat you generate.
+You can get a significant chunk of the cost of installation back over 7 years of payments – not to mention the savings to be made from the heat pump itself.
+Read more on that here.

 - Ground source heat pumps can lower fuel bills, especially if you are currently using conventional electric heating (saving of £420), LPG or oil (saving of £50).